fedesilva/physical-systems-api-test/docs/stories.md

 # Test - Stories

-Build a javascript application that handles properties locations.
+Build a javascript application that handles property locations.

 ## 1. Mapping

 ### 1.1
-As Real Estate agent
-I need to visualize all the actual properties location in the system in a map.
-I need a map with all the properties in the system so that i can find the best place for a new one.
+As a member of a Real Estate team I need to see all properties on a map so that I can understand a market and find the best places for new properties.

 #### Done Criteria:

-    - Pin locations over google maps.
+    - Google map with one pin per property.
-    - Centered in Manhattan.
+    - Map centered in Manhattan.

 ### 1.2
-As a Real Estate agent,
-I want to click a property (in the map) and read all the information of that property, So that I see the basic information of a property in the context of it's geography.
+As a member of a Real Estate team I want to understand basic information about a property so that I can understand it in its geographic context.

 #### Done Criteria:

-    - Click on the pin -> open lightbox with: Name, Address, Market.
+    - Clicking on the pin opens a lightbox with: Name, Address, Market.
-    - Lightbox shoud have a Close button.
+    - Lightbox should have a close button.
-    - If lightbox open -> you can´t interact with the map.
+    - If lightbox is open, map interaction should be disabled.

 ## 2. Entity Management (CRUD - Grid & forms)

 ### 2.1
-As a Real Estate Agent
-I need to add & edit properties in the system
+As a member of a real Estate team I need to manage information about properties so that all members of my team can leverage property information in the system.
-So that I can manage it later.

 #### Done Criteria
-    - Add & Edit Form
+    - Ability to add and edit properties
     - Validation
-        - Required: name, address, market, lat, long.
+        - Required: name, address, market, latitude, longitude.
     - Optional:
-        - select a pin on a map to get latitud and longitud
+        - select a pin on the map to get its latitude and longitude coordinates

 ### 2.2
-As a Real Estate Agent
-I need to visualize a list of all the properties in the system in a grid.
+As a member of a Real Estate team I need to see a list of all properties so that I can quickly make comparisons between multiple properties.
-So that I can easily find a property by its name and market.

 #### Done Criteria
-    - Grid showing all properties.
-Ordered by name desc.
+    - Grid showing all properties, ordered by name descending.
-    - Click on name -> opens the edit form.
-After saving the change should be reflected on the grid.
+    - Clicking on the name field opens the property edit form.
+After saving, the change should be reflected in the grid.

 # More Information: